 Plastic is found in many beauty products these days.
 We show you how to easily recognize microplastics and cosmetics without microplastics with a glow factor

 Image source and copyright by The Honest Company

-The following natural cosmetics brands are just a few that have dedicated themselves to cosmetics without microplastics and also focus on other aspects of sustainability.
-These include refraining from animal testing, environmentally friendly packaging or the own or fair cultivation of ingredients.
+The following natural cosmetics and Green cosmetics Brands are just a few who have dedicated themselves to cosmetics without microplastics and who have other aspects of sustainability in mind in addition to not using plastic; such as the renouncement of animal testing, environmentally friendly packaging or the own or fair cultivation of ingredients.